TypNull/DownloadAssistant/README.md

 //new LoadRequest("https://speed.hetzner.de/100MB.bin",requestOptions).Wait();
 ```
 ## TODO:
-- M3U downloads
-- Restart a download with previously downloaded length
+The function to restart a download with previously downloaded length for LoadRequest, when WriteMode is set to Append, has not been implemented yet.

 ## License